The Way of Faith

 How does a person become a Christian?
 How do you answer this question?
 Some say that living a moral life makes a person Christian.
 Others declare that joining a church or being baptized makes a person Christian.
 Still others call for a person to "make a decision" or "pray the prayer" or "ask Jesus into your heart."
 While opinions may be important, the one vital thing when speaking of becoming a Christian is what does God say about this in His Word?

-God has given His Word—the Bible—to reveal Himself, His purpose for man, and the way to know Him personally.
+God has given His Word--the Bible--to reveal Himself, His purpose for man, and the way to know Him personally.
 Everything a person needs to know about becoming a Christian can be found in God s Word.
 As God gives a person understanding of the gospel (the good news of how God, in Christ has provided salvation for man), then that person can come to the point of genuine faith in Jesus Christ and, consequently, become a Christian.

 God